Good Night, Nurse!: Plot

-Arbuckle awakes some time later and decides to escape from the sanitarium and bumps into the female patient from his earlier escape attempt.
-She tries to convince Arbuckle she is not crazy and that she has been mistakenly committed.
-They are pursued by doctors into the communal patients ward and a mass pillow fight breaks out between the inmates and the guards, allowing Arbuckle and the girl to escape.
-Once in the clear, Arbuckle asks the girl if there is anything else he can do for her.
+Fatty awakes some time later and decides to escape from the sanitarium and bumps into the female patient from his earlier escape attempt.
+She tries to convince Fatty she is not crazy and that she has been mistakenly committed.
+They are pursued by doctors into the communal patients ward and a mass pillow fight breaks out between the inmates and the guards, allowing Fatty and the girl to escape.
+Once in the clear, Fatty asks the girl if there is anything else he can do for her.
 She asks him to help her get back into the sanitarium.
-Realizing the girl is genuinely crazy, Arbuckle ditches her by jumping into a nearby pond and pretending to drown, forcing the girl to go running for help.
-Doctors give chase and while attempting to flee, Arbuckle finds himself back at the sanitarium.
+Realizing the girl is genuinely crazy, Fatty ditches her by jumping into a nearby pond and pretending to drown, forcing the girl to go running for help.
+Doctors give chase and while attempting to flee, Fatty finds himself back at the sanitarium.
 Again he attempts to escape, this time by disguising himself as a nurse.
-With freedom in sight, Arbuckle runs into Keaton, who believes Arbuckle to be an actual woman and begins to flirt with him.
-Arbuckle goes along with it so as not to blow his cover.
-The nurse whose uniform Arbuckle is wearing soon arrives, blowing his cover.
-Arbuckle makes a break for it, pursued by Keaton across a farm and onto a track where a sponsored race is taking place.
-Arbuckle manages to beat the other runners to the finish line and is declared the winner.
+With freedom in sight, Fatty runs into Dr. Hampton, who believes Fatty to be an actual woman and begins to flirt with him.
+Fatty goes along with it so as not to blow his cover.
+The nurse whose uniform Fatty is wearing soon arrives, blowing his cover.
+Fatty makes a break for it, pursued by Dr. Hampton across a farm and onto a track where a sponsored race is taking place.
+Fatty manages to beat the other runners to the finish line and is declared the winner.
 He is awarded the prize money, which he realizes he can use to buy alcohol, but the doctors track him down once again.
-Arbuckle attempts to run off one last time, but is wrestled to the ground by the doctors.
-The scene suddenly shifts back to the hospital bed with the doctors shaking Arbuckle awake after his operation, revealing the whole escape attempt to have been nothing more than a dream.
+Fatty attempts to run off one last time, but is wrestled to the ground by the doctors.
+The scene suddenly shifts back to the hospital bed with the doctors shaking Fatty awake after his operation, revealing the whole escape attempt to have been nothing more than a dream.